 - Do not cut open yourself.
 You may also find online instructional videos and tutorials showing you how to take the cartridge apart so that you can recycle its various components yourself.
 This can be incredibly dangerous, as you risk exposing your family and your home to the dangerous contaminants that have built up in your filter over the past few months.

 - Contact local stores.
 Instead of doing it yourself, do some research on which stores in your area are equipped with filter recycling facilities.
-Home Depot stores tend to offer filter recycling, for example.
+Home Depot & Whole Food stores tend to offer filter recycling, for example.

-Whether you manage to recycle your filter or not, remember to change the filters regularly.
+- Change your Filter as recommended: Do remember to change your water filter cartridges regularly.
 The most important thing is that you keep your water supply fresh and safe.